Shopify vs Magento: Which eCommerce Platform Should You Choose?

 Magento

 Magento, on the other hand, excels in flexibility and scalability, offering advanced native features like product bundling, complex pricing rules, gift cards, reward points, and robust multi-store/multi-website management.
-Because of its open-source foundation, businesses can fully customize every aspect to match exact requirements.
+Because of its open-source foundation, businesses can fully customise every aspect to match exact requirements.
 This level of power, however, requires technical expertise or dedicated developer support, making Magento the preferred choice for large enterprises with sufficient in-house or outsourced technical resources.

-6. Marketing - A Tie
+7. Marketing - A Tie

 Shopify